bestia-dev/cargo_crev_web_admin/README.md

 Integrity - warnings if a review have incorrect url or ID

-## cargo-crev reviews and advisory

-Please, spread this info !\
-Open source code needs a community effort to express trustworthiness.\
-Start with reading the reviews of the crates on [web.crev.dev](https://web.crev.dev/rust-reviews/crates). \
-Then install the GUI [cargo_crev_reviews](https://crates.io/crates/cargo_crev_reviews) or the CLI [cargo-crev](https://github.com/crev-dev/cargo-crev)\.
-Your personal reviews are most important.
-If you have a boss, he will sooner or later ask you to show him your reviews for all the dependencies you use.
-With [cargo_crev_reviews](https://crates.io/crates/cargo_crev_reviews) you have a basic tool to do that. \
-Write your reviews!
-Describe the crates you trust and why.
-Or warn about the crate versions you think are dangerous.
-Publish and share your opinion with other developers.\

 ## Open-source and free as a beer

 My open-source projects are free as a beer (MIT license).